g026r/riverking2/README.md

 No.

+### Do I Need This Patch If I'm Playing on a Single-Game Flash Cart?

+No. You only need this if you're using a system that emulates the rumble hardware.
+Single-game flashcarts with rumble, like [this one from InsideGadgets](https://shop.insidegadgets.com/product/gameboy-4mb-32kb-fram-flash-cart-ultra-low-power/), don't need the patch as the header entry for the mapper type is ignored by Game Boys.

 ### I Did The Above And Game Doesn't Rumble

 If you're playing it on the Analogue Pocket using a DS Rumble Pak, you have to use the spiritualized core.
 The budude2 core doesn't support rumble at this time.

-If you're playing it on another system or via a flashcart, then I dunno.
+If you're playing it on another system or via a SD-based flashcart, then I dunno.

 ### I Did The Above, But It Rumbles Too Much.
 How Do I Toggle It Off?